zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 ## URL string or blocking policy

+### Terminology

+The term `URL string` in used in this section for a string from which a URL can be derived using the steps in [TXT record].
+Specifically an `URL string` may contain the literal string `<DOM>` which is replaced by the tested domain name when the URL is derived.
+A `URL` derived from a `URL string` is also a valid `URL string`.

 ### Backend configuration

 How to configure global blocking policy, TLD specific blocking policy or URL string is defined in [Backend configuration].

 ### TXT record